Religious debates over the Harry Potter series: Australia

+Poland

-In Poland, priests from northern city of Koszalin or Gdańsk, publicly burned books and other objects they believe promote magic and sorcery, such as several copies of such books as Harry Potter, Twilight and one about the controversial guru Rajneesh, as well as African tribal masks on April 1, 2019.
+In Poland, priests from northern city of Koszalin or Gdańsk publicly burned books and other objects they believe promote magic and sorcery, such as several copies of such books as Harry Potter, Twilight, and one about the controversial guru Rajneesh, as well as African tribal masks on 1 April 2019.
 As a justification, they quoted following biblical passages: A passage from Acts of the Apostles, quoted in by the group, said "many of those who had practiced magic collected their books and burned them in front of everyone.
 So they calculated their value and found it to be fifty thousand pieces of silver".
 Another passage, from Book of Deuteronomy, said: "Burn the images of their gods.
 Don't desire the silver or the gold that is on them and take it for yourself, or you will be trapped by it.
 That is detestable to the Lord your God."